 1886: Armstrong stands for Parliament in Newcastle as a Liberal Unionist but is not elected.

 1887: The Battleship H.M.S Victoria is launched at the yard.
 Armstrong also sets up a gun making factory and shipyard at Pozzuoli on the shores of the Bay of Naples in Italy.
 On the occasion of Queen Victoria’s Jubilee Sir William is created First Baron Armstrong of Cragside.

 1889: Visit of the Shah of Persia to Cragside.
 Armstrong stands for election to Northumberland County Council and wins his seat as a Liberal which he held until 1892.

 1894: Armstrong buys Bamburgh Castle and sets about restoring it.

-1896: He builds a series of almshouses at Rothbury in memory of his mother Ann.
+1896: Armstrong builds a series of almshouses at Rothbury in memory of his mother Ann.

-1897: The firm amalgamated with Joseph Whitworth and Co of Manchester.
+1897: The firm amalgamates with Joseph Whitworth and Co of Manchester.
 The workers went on strike for a an eight hour day but were defeated after much hardship.

-1900: By now the enlarged Cragside estate consisted of thirty one miles of carriage drives and walks.
+1900: At his death the enlarged Cragside estate consists of thirty one miles of carriage drives and walks.